errbotio/errbot/docs/user_guide/plugin_development/testing.rst

 If you feel like it you can also add syntax checkers like `pep8` into the mix to validate your code behaves to certain stylistic best practices set out in PEP-8.

-First, install the pep8 for py.test_: :command:`pip instal pytest-pep8`.
+First, install the pep8 for py.test_: :command:`pip install pytest-pep8`.

 Then, simply add `--pep8` to the test invocation command: `py.test --pep8`.